ardev0927/ardev0927/README.md

 I'm the type of person who always goes above and beyond what is expected, and I will willingly carry out duties outside of my job description.

-When I'm not at the keyboard, I like sports, photography and hanging out with friends.
+When I'm not at the keyboard, I like soccer, music and hanging out with friends.

 <!-- </blockquote> -->